 Greycliff Prairie Dog Town is one of the more unique parks with opportunities to learn about the fascinating social systems of prairie dogs.
 Madison Buffalo Jump is the location of one of the state’s largest buffalo jumps, where Native Americans once ran buffalo over the edge of a cliff to harvest them for food, shelter and provisions.
-Or visit Missouri Headwaters where the Jefferson, Madison and Gallatin Rivers form the Missouri River.
+Or visit Missouri Headwaters State Park where the Jefferson, Madison and Gallatin Rivers form the Missouri River.
 This was also a campsite of the Lewis and Clark Expedition.

 9. Find Local Foods

 Enjoying local food is half the fun of vacation.
 Yellowstone Country is full of locally raised meat, fresh produce, cheese and eggs.
 Most areas have one (if not two) farmers’markets.
 (Hint: These markets sell more than just fresh food.
 Generally there is a combination of Montana made products, music, food trucks and family-friendly activities.)
 Many restaurants throughout the region make a serious effort to buy locally, and some even grow their own veggies and herbs.
 It doesn’t get much fresher than that!

 Each moment spent in Yellowstone Country is both a treasure and an adventure.
 You'll find large vistas, stunning backdrops, and quirky little nooks and crannies to document your memories in Montana's Yellowstone Country!